Building Hope Capital Campaign

 The Conway Center, which will occupy one entire block of Benning Road, NE, will cost $90 million.

-- Over $89.7 million has been raised in gifts and pledges, and in approved public funding, tax credits,
+- Funding comes from gifts and pledges, and in approved public funding, tax credits,

 tax exempt bonds, and low interest loans.